maimonah95/TicTacToe/README.md

 *  players Name.
 * board Cell
 #### Pname():
-This function to decler the names of the players.
+This function to declere the names of the players.

  #### twoPlayers():